Hendrixer/API-design-v4/lessons/10-global-config/B-configs.md

 Let's create a new file `src/config/index.ts`.
-Then, for every environment that our server might run in, we'll create a file.
+Then, for every environment, we'll create a file.
 Those enviroments are local, staging, and production.
 <br>
 <br>

 So create, `src/config/local.ts`, `src/config/staging.ts`, `src/config/prod.ts`.
-Each of one these files will be used to configure variables for their matching env.
-Depending on the value of the current stage that we're on.
+Each of one these files will be used to configure variables for their matching environment.

 <br>
 Next, we'll merge the configs together, giving us our final config that we can use anywhere.